 As part of the Moore County Partnership's liquidity management, a policy has been developed to ensure that sufficient resources are available to meet these obligations.
-In the event of an unanticipated liquidity need, the Moore County Partnership has a \$10,000 line of credit with Truist Bank or may draw upon the board designated funds.
-As of June 30, 2023, no amount is outstanding on the line of credit.
+In the event of an unanticipated liquidity need, the Moore County Partnership has a \$10,000 line of credit with an interest rate of 16.40% with Truist Bank or may draw upon the board designated funds.
+As of June 30, 2024, no amount is outstanding on the line of credit.